airbnb/javascript/README.md

     console.log(foo, bar); // => 1, 9
     ```

+    - Symbols cannot be faithfully polyfilled, so they should not be used when targeting browsers/environments that don't support them natively.

 <a name="types--complex"></a>
 - [1.2](#types--complex)  **Complex**: When you access a complex type you work on a reference to its value.